 Let’s start by looking at a few potentially significant (and often overlooked) deductions:

-Medical/dental expenses: Many people don’t bother calculating these if they haven’t had major expenses over the past year.
+Many people don’t bother calculating these if they haven’t had major expenses over the past year.
 However, more expenses are deductible than you may realize.
-For example, you can deduct monthly insurance premiums, premiums for a long-term care policy, mileage for travel to and from medical appointments and treatments, psychological and chiropractic care, and more.
-Note, however, that in Tax Year 2022, you can only deduct the amount that exceeds 7.5% of your adjusted gross income (AGI) on your taxes.
-For example, say your AGI for 2022 is $50,000.
-Seven and half percent of that is $3,750.
+For example, say your AGI for 2025 is $50,000.
+Seven and a half percent of that is $3,750.
 If your deductible medical and dental expenses add up to $6,000, you can include $2,250 in your itemized deductions.

-Charitable contributions: Many people don’t keep track of these throughout the year unless they donate a significant amount of money to charity or give several pieces of furniture to Goodwill.
-However, it all adds up.
+Many people don’t keep track of these throughout the year unless they donate a significant amount of money to charity or give several pieces of furniture to Goodwill.

 Note that donations to political candidates, political parties and political action committees (PACs) are not tax-deductible.

-Finally, if you’ve been using a tax preparation software to do your taxes, but finding that you’ve had a large tax bill in recent years, it may be worthwhile to go to a tax preparation service or a certified public accountant (CPA)—at least for one year.
-It costs more (but in many cases, these services are tax deductible), but if they find areas where you can save on your taxes, it will be more than worth the price.
+Finally, if you’ve been using a tax preparation software to do your taxes, but end up with a hefty tax bill, it may be worthwhile to go to a professional tax preparer or a certified public accountant (CPA)—at least for one year.
+It costs more (but in many cases, these services are tax deductible), but if they find areas where you can save on your taxes (and ensure you don’t underpay or have to pay penalties!), it will be more than worth the price.

 Comments Section